DrChooper/teaching/VariantCalling.md

    - Cleaned VCF (Av_clean.vcf): 301 variants
    - High-quality VCF (Av.hiQ.vcf): 250 variants

-   The cleaning process has reduced the number of variants, suggesting that some contaminant or low-quality variants have been removed.
+   The cleaning process has reduced the number of variants, suggesting that some low-quality variants have been removed.

 2. **Count Variants**: Use `bcftools stats` to count and summarize the variants.
 The `grep "PSC"` command filters the output to show only per-sample counts.